kungaroh/kungaroh.github.io/aboutme.md

 ## Game Developer Playdate

-Throughout this role, I collaborated with my managers to create a game idea for the Playdate Console.
+Throughout this 6 week internship role, I collaborated with my managers to create a game idea for the Playdate Console.
 This involved pitching an idea, and then brainstorming game mechanic ideas to make a fun and intuitive game!
 Every week I would have a meeting with my managers to demonstrate progress on the game and to discuss the features and refinements that would be completed in the following week.
+The game I ended up creating was called <a href="fireteam">Fire Team</a>

 <hr>